jerodriguezs/jerodriguezs.github.io/_pages/research.md

 - Beyond Punishment: How School Counselors Shape Disciplinary Practices in Secondary Schools.

-- Impact of Tech-Based Parent Information on Learning: Experimental Evidence from School Closures in Nepal and the Philippines.
+- Can low-cost interventions close educational inequalities?
+Experimental Evidence from Nepal and the Philippines.
-  [*with N. Angrist and C. Cullen*]
+  [*with N. Angrist, P. Bergman, and C. Cullen*]

 - Evaluating Education Interventions at Scale: An Application from "Teaching at the Right Level" Programs.
   [*with N. Angrist and P. Freitas*]